MajorMiners/DM_Project_2016/ReadMe.md

 		- If anyone has any changes like renaming or folder structure. they can update it in the drive.

 How to Run Project:
-	@Joy Can you please update how to build and run project via terminal.
+	Joy Can you please update how to build and run project via terminal.